 - cmd (str) Command line to run. - verbose (bool) Whether to log the command run and stdout/stderr. - allow_output_check (str) Whether to record the output from this process (from stdout and stderr) in the test's output record files.
 Valid values: 'stdout', for standard output only, 'stderr' for standard error only, 'both' for both standard output and error in separate files, 'combined' for standard output and error in a single file, and 'none' to disable all recording. 'all' is also a valid, but deprecated, option that is a synonym of 'both'.
 If an explicit value is not given to this parameter, that is, if None is given, it defaults to using the module level configuration, as set by OUTPUT_CHECK_RECORD_MODE.
-If the module level configuration itself is not set, it defaults to 'none'. - shell (bool) Whether to run the subprocess in a subshell. - env (dict) Use extra environment variables. - sudo (bool) Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
+If the module level configuration itself is not set, it defaults to 'none'.

+- shell (bool) Whether to run the subprocess in a subshell. - env (dict) Use extra environment variables. - sudo (bool) Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
 The assumption here is that the user running the command has a sudo configuration such that a password won't be prompted.
-If that's not the case, the command will straight out fail.

-- ignore_bg_processes When True the process does not wait for child processes which keep opened stdout/stderr streams after the main process finishes (eg. forked daemon which did not closed the stdout/stderr).
+If that's not the case, the command will straight out fail. - ignore_bg_processes When True the process does not wait for child processes which keep opened stdout/stderr streams after the main process finishes (eg. forked daemon which did not closed the stdout/stderr).
 Note this might result in missing output produced by those daemons after the main thread finishes and also it allows those daemons to be running after the process finishes. - encoding (str) the encoding to use for the text representation of the command result stdout and stderr, by default avocado.utils.astring.ENCODING

-Raises ValueError if incorrect values are given to parameters get_stderr()
+Raises ValueError if incorrect values are given to parameters

 '''

 get_pid()

-'''

 Reports PID of this process

+get stderr()

 Get the full stderr of the subprocess so far.

 Returns Standard error of the process.

-get stdout()
+Return type str

+get_stdout()

 Get the full stdout of the subprocess so far.

 Returns Standard output of the process.

-kill()
+Return type str

+get_user_id()

+Reports user id of this process

+is_sudo_enabled()

+Returns whether the subprocess is running with sudo enabled

-Send a signal.
-SIGKILL to the process.
+Send a signal.SIGKILL to the process.

-poll()
+pol1()

 Call the subprocess poll() method, fill results if rc is not None.

+run (timeout=None, sig=<Signals.SIGTERM: 15>)

+Start a process and wait for it to end, returning the result attr.

 '''

-run (timeout=None, sig=15)

-'''

-Start a process and wait for it to end, returning the result attr.